 The bigger the area, the less effective mothballs are in general.
-As mice don’t seem to care about mothballs in restricted areas, they will care even less if they are added to an area where the smell just isn’t that strong!
+As mice don’t seem to care about mothballs in restricted areas, they will care even less if added to an area where the smell isn’t that strong!

 If a mouse is happy to waltz over a mothball, it certainly will not repel it from visiting an area, right?

 It was frustrating to see mice walk over the mothballs.
 When I started testing, I was confident that mothballs would repel mice due to the strong smell.
 Alas, they didn’t.

 One thing that will work to repel mice is to seal off their entry points.
 I’ve had various levels of success with natural mouse repellents such as peppermint oil.
 There are myths out in the wild, too, so do your research before committing to a mouse repeller.
 Mothballs do not work, but pepper and vinegar seem to do well.